 We want to sort things out for you as soon as we can.
 The easiest and quickest way is by talking to our dedicated complaints team on 0345 845 1945.

-We can help you quicker on the phone but we recognise that this may not be your preferred choice, so you can also email us at email@example.com or write to us at: The Royal British Legion, Haig House, 199 Borough High Street, London SE1 1AA
+We can help you quicker on the phone but we recognise that this may not be your preferred choice, so you can also email us at with email@example.com or write to us at: The Royal British Legion, Haig House, 199 Borough High Street, London SE1 1AA

 Email is not a secure communication medium so please avoid detailed personal information.